Polaris Spark Client

 This page documents how to connect Spark with Polaris Service using the Polaris Spark client.

-Quick Start with Local Polaris service
+Quick Start with Local Polaris Service

 If you want to quickly try out the functionality with a local Polaris service, simply check out the Polaris repo and follow the instructions in the Spark plugin getting-started README.